How to Avoid Common Recruitment Mistakes

 - Care about culture – Attractive organizational cultures are not just the domain of trendy, tech firms.
 Culture is independent of industry and will exist whether your leadership is deliberate about cultivating it or not.
 If you aren’t thinking about your values, your employee experience, and how it will all appeal to the people you want to be a part of your team, a little internal reflection may be in order.

 - Proactively recruit passive candidates – The best candidates aren’t always the ones that are actively looking.
 Cultivating a network of individuals that could be great employees should be an ongoing effort.
 Proactively reaching out to them with opportunities when they arise is an important part of a successful recruitment strategy.

 - Enlist a “brand ambassador” in the process – An existing employee, ideally a peer, who embodies the culture and can provide insights into what it’s like to work in your organization can entice a candidate by sharing their own experience and support onboarding.

 It’s often said, “nothing worth working for comes easy.”
-Recruiting a team that can propel your organization forward in a tight labour market in the face of strong competition?
+Recruiting a team that can propel your organization forward during some of the most disruptive times your organization has likely experienced?
 It’s a challenge.
 Some would say it’s hard.
 However, there are few challenges less influential on your continued business success.